Uc71/Project-2/README.md

 # Project-2
 Will Sargent, James Bryant, Ken Saville, Scott Thomas

-I thought I had added the streetlights files but they're not here.
+I couldn't get streetlights and crimes on same map

-I'll try again later
+I included the separate map codes as separate folders in my branch.